-To be completed within a year of achieving candidacy.
-The dissertation prospectus must be written in cooperation with a dissertation supervisor and at least two other thesis committee members (member within the department and member outside the department).
-In consultation with the dissertation supervisor, the dissertation proposal must be submitted by the student in a standard written form to the Director of Graduate Studies.
+The dissertation prospectus must be completed no later than a year after achieving candidacy.
+It must be written under the supervision of the student's advisor and at least two other thesis committee members (member within the department and member outside the department).
+In consultation with the dissertation supervisor, the dissertation proposal must be submitted by the student in a standard written form to the Director of Doctoral Studies.
 The prospectus is then orally defended.
-For details about the process see pp. 30-31.
+For details about the process see page 32.